qaisjp/inf-ct-notes/lectures/11-codegen.md

 ```

 _Why free registers if we have an infinite amount of them?_
 In our implementation we won't have a register pass so we can't just use them all.
 The program given in tests will never exceed ~30 registers, it'll always have less.
 We would quickly run out of registers in the real architecture.
+Always try to free the register as soon as you can (no cost to this).

 # Visitor impl for variables